 Having completed my medical training at the University of CapeTown, South Africa, I have worked in South Africa, England and Wellington as a GP.
 Since 2006, I have been fortunate to be able to call Motueka home and to be part of the team at Greenwood Health.
 I enjoy all aspects of primary health and have a particular interest in Paediatrics, having a diploma in Child Health.
 My other areas of interest are in Women’s Health and Care of the Elderly.

-I grew up in North Canterbury but Motueka has lured me in and now I don’t want to leave!
-I love to get out on my bike, or in my kayak, to explore all our local surrounds.
+I grew up in North Canterbury, but Motueka has lured me in and now I don’t want to leave!
+I love to get out on my bike or in my kayak, to explore all our local surrounds.
 Motueka provides the best work/lifestyle balance imaginable.
-I am happiest when my husband and I are out in the bush or on the water with no cell phone and a block of chocolate.
+I am happiest when my husband and I are out in the bush or on the water with no cellphone and a block of chocolate.
 I have a particular interest in Paediatrics and Women’s Health, doing postgraduate study in both during 2015.
-I look forward to meeting you as I start my journey at Greenwood Health.
+I look forward to meeting you as I continue my journey at Greenwood Health.